koide3/direct_visual_lidar_calibration/README.md

 ### Automatic estimation

-Note: SuperGlue is not allowed to be used for commercial purposes!!
+Note: This process uses SuperGlue, which is not allowed to be used for commercial purposes.

 ```bash
 ros2 run direct_visual_lidar_calibration find_matches_superglue.py ouster_pinhole_preprocessed